-The construction industry has long been viewed as slow to adopt new technologies, but 3D printing is changing that.
-Emerging as a revolutionary tool, 3D printing (also known as additive manufacturing) is beginning to play a significant role in how homes and commercial buildings are designed and constructed.
-From faster project timelines to innovative materials, 3D printing is poised to reshape the entire construction process in ways that could make building homes more affordable, sustainable, and efficient.
+The construction industry has long been slow to adopt new technologies, but 3D printing is changing that.
+Emerging as a revolutionary tool, 3D printing (also known as additive manufacturing) plays a significant role in how homes and commercial buildings are designed and constructed.

 What is 3D Printing in Construction?